IRCAD/sight/modules/ui/qt/README.md

 ### Reconstruction

-- **RepresentationEditor**: displays a widget to change the reconstruction representation (surface, point, edge, ...).
+- **representation_editor**: displays a widget to change the reconstruction representation (surface, point, edge, ...).
 - **organ_material_editor**: displays a widget to change the reconstruction material (colour and transparency).

 ### Series